berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # DONE:

+* Done:JOE:2020-01-25 warn programmer if data context can not be located.
+* DONE:JOE:2020-01-25: Add Default Values for Form fields when no value is supplied in the JSON
+* DONE:JOE:2020-01-25: Support null for data Obj Id which will create a object with time + random generated id.
+* DONE:JOE:2020-01-25:Groups should render even when label is omitted.
+* DONE:JOE:2020-01-25: Ability to show additional descriptive text when user enters a widget for editing also displays when they hover over that field.
+* DONE:JOE:2020-01-25: Add Force Wrap directive to widgets that converts the inline-block to display:block for it's containing div.
+* DONE:JOE:2020-01-25: Make the group containers directly addressable in Css with different classname.
+* DONE:JOE:2020-01-25: Make Field set object directly addressable in css with different classname
-* DONE:JOE:2020-01-25: Find sample claim forms and sample claim screens document in reference links.
+* DONE:JOE:2020-02-25: Group Container that can suppress field set generation so it can just be used to help control layout.DONE:JOE:2020-01-25: Find sample claim forms and sample claim screens document in reference links.
 * DONE:JOE:2020-01-25: Find sample claims in FHIR form including a general example and a Dental example.
 * DONE: JOE:2020-01-25: Produce a CDT file to populate the CDT search button.
 * DONE:JOE:2020-01-25: Download sample zipcode file to validate zipcode lookup with web service.